LoKI-Suite/LoKI-B-cpp/README.md

    nix shell github:loki-suite/loki-b
    ```

+   **Note**: the web version available in this repository is outdated, for an
+   updated version see [LoKI-Web](https://github.com/LoKI-Suite/LoKI-Web).
+The
-   Additionally, the web version (using WebAssembly) can be built using the
+   web version (using WebAssembly) can be built using the `loki-web` package.
-   `loki-web` package.
    ```bash
    nix build github:loki-suite/loki-b#loki-web
    ```